Yellow Breakfast Picnic: breakfast picnic with yellow decor and links to all the recipes including homemade croissants and a yogurt parfait bar!

 The mini lightbox that says “Picnic Party” was a fun detail too.

-I used some vintage crates to carry everything, and they doubled as the perfect little picnic tables.
+I used some vintage crates to carry everything as our picnic basket, and they doubled as the perfect little picnic tables.
 Look out for them at antique shops, they’re so handy.
+We didn’t have any distant to walk with these, so the weight wasn’t an issue.
+If you were carrying things further than light weight plastic containers might be a better way to pack up your food, and a backpack might be better than crates.

 Breakfast Picnic Drinks